The Messenian Wars: How Sparta conquered and enslaved its neighbours

 The Third Messenian War

-The Third Messenian War, also known as the "Great Helot Revolt," is sometimes not considered a Messenian War in the traditional sense, but it nonetheless had significant implications for both Sparta and Messenia.
+The Third Messenian War, also known as the 'Great Helot Revolt', is sometimes not considered a Messenian War in the traditional sense, but it nonetheless had significant implications for both Sparta and Messenia.

-Occurring around 464 BC, this conflict was sparked by a massive earthquake that struck Sparta, causing widespread destruction and chaos.
+Occurring around 464 BC, this conflict was sparked by a massive earthquake that struck Sparta, causing widespread death, destruction and chaos.

 Seizing the opportunity, the helots, many of whom were of Messenian descent, staged a large-scale revolt against their Spartan overlords.
+Historians suggest tens of thousands of helots participated in the rebellion.

 This uprising was different from previous conflicts; it was not a war between two independent states but a revolt of an oppressed class within a state.